skypjack/entt/docs/md/lib.md

   that is also shared between the main application and the dynamically loaded libraries or plugins.<br/>
-  This will make the type system available to the whole application, not just to a particular tool such as the registry or the dispatcher.
+  This will make the type system available to the whole application, not just to a particular tool such as the registry.
 It means that a call to `type_index::value()` will return the same identifier for the same type from both sides of a boundary and can be used reliably for any purpose.

 For anyone who needs more details, the test suite contains multiple examples covering the most common cases (see the `lib` directory for all details).<br/>